arbor-sim/arbor/doc/model_intro.rst

 Overview
 =========
-Arbor's design model was created to enable scalability through abtraction.
+Arbor's design aims to enable scalability through abtraction.

-Thereby, Arbor makes a distinction between the **description** of a model, and the **execution** of a model: a *recipe* describes a model, and a *simulation* is an executable instatiation of a model.
+To achieve this, Arbor makes a distinction between the **description** of a model, and the **execution** of a model: a *recipe* describes a model, and a *simulation* is an executable instatiation of a model.

 To be able to simulate a model, three basic steps need to be considered:

 * first, describe the neuron model by defining a recipe;
-* then, get the local computational resources, the execution context, and partition the load balance;
+* then, define the computational resources available to execute the model;
-* finally, execute the model by initiating and running the simulation.
+* finally, initiate and execute a simulation of the recipe on the chosen hardware resources.

 .. topic:: Concepts